Ever wanted to take up yoga? You know what they say, there’s no time like the present – so why not try one of these yoga classes in Leeds?

 Calm Collective Yoga hold their sessions at The Yoga Space, Yoga Kula and on Call Lane.

 An open-minded community hub with a surprising selection of classes, Shadwell Studio is the perfect place to start your yoga journey.
-From Ashtanga to Kundalini, they offer a range of traditional classes, but you can also try rarely found sessions, like Gong Bath.
+They offer a range of traditional classes, but you can also try rarely found sessions, like Fierce Grace.
 They also have the latest infrared heating technology, so you can try Hot Hatha Flow and Vinyasa Flow – you can even ease your way into it with their 60-minute Yin classes, practiced in ambient heat.
 Drop-in sessions are £10 or you can get a 10 class pass for £85.

 Shadwell Studio, 55 Main Street, Shadwell, Leeds, West Yorkshire, LS17 8HQ.